-- 1. Connect the ToolStick Base Adapter to the ToolStick C8051F560 Daughter Card. - 2.
+- 1. Connect the ToolStick Base Adapter to the ToolStick C8051F990 Daughter Card. - 2.
 If available, connect the USB extension cable to the ToolStick Base Adapter. - 3.
 Connect the ToolStick to a USB port on a PC.

-See Figure 5 below for a hardware setup example using the C8051F330 ToolStick Daughter Card.
+See Figure 5 for an example hardware setup using the C8051F330 ToolStick Daughter Card.